-Illinois 59 Over The DuPage River Bridge Repairs Begin April 8 - 1340 WJOL
+Illinois 59 over the DuPage River bridge repairs begin April 8 - 1340 WJOL

-The Illinois Department of Transportation announced today that repairs to the bridge carrying Illinois 59 over the DuPage River, in Shorewood, will begin, weather permitting, Monday, April 8.
+The Illinois Department of Transportation announcing that repairs to the bridge carrying Illinois 59 over the DuPage River, in Shorewood, will begin, weather permitting, Monday, April 8.

 To complete the work, Illinois 59 will be reduced from two lanes to one in both directions over the bridge.
 Motorists also should expect various lane shifts on both sides of Illinois 59 approaching the bridge.